ahdee/workshop.PSPG-245B.2/README.md

 ---

 # Overview
-In this workshop, you will be introduced to the fundamentals of aquiring and utilizing cancer genomic data.
-Upon completion of the course, you will be able to produce your own comprehensive R Markdown report for your assigned TCGA ID, featuring plots and identifying impactful mutations and/or genes.
+In this workshop, you will be introduced to the fundamentals of acquiring and utilizing cancer genomic data.
+Upon completion of the course, you will be able to produce your own comprehensive R Markdown report for your assigned TCGA ID, featuring plots and identifying impactful mutations and genes from RNAseq.
 The following concepts will be covered:

 ## 1. Basic Bioinformatic Workflow: From Sample to Identifying Potentially Targetable Mutations